JustHumanz/justhumanz.github.io/_posts/ebpf/2024-11-1-Tracing-ovs-with-eBPF.md

 ## ebpf
-over years I have been troubleshooting with *dump-flows,grep,watch,tcpdump* tbh that was quite painful, until i saw some question&answer in [stackoverflow](https://stackoverflow.com/questions/49737505/how-to-get-packet-processingpacket-in-flow-match-output-time-in-ovs-switch) and from that discussion make my head click.
+over years I have been troubleshooting with *dump-flows,grep,watch,tcpdump* tbh that was quite painful, until i saw some question&answer in [stackoverflow](https://stackoverflow.com/questions/49737505/how-to-get-packet-processingpacket-in-flow-match-output-time-in-ovs-switch) and from that discussion make my head click like a bulb.

 first let check the kernel avability for trace ovs
 ```bash